CagriCatik/Battery-Systems-Technology/webpage/docs/theory/06_battery_characteristics/02_specification_sheet.md

 Number of Cells in Series: 108 cells
 ```

-*Note: The number of cells is rounded to the nearest whole number.
-In practical applications, additional considerations such as cell balancing and redundancy may influence the final cell count.*

-## Tables

 ### Example Battery Specifications

 The following table presents an example of a battery specification sheet, detailing key parameters and their respective values.